DriveTimeBM/BAND-MAID_gpt/interviews/README.md

 ## 📝 Notes

-- Current Status: Only English versions are included (35 interviews as of snapshot).
-Japanese originals will be added later with _JP suffix.
+- Current Status: Only English versions (18 of them) are included.

 - Consistency: All interviews use Q&A format, where interviewer questions begin with - and band member responses use Name (role):.

 - Cross-Referencing: Interviews can be linked to songs, releases, or setlists using consistent song names from songs.tsv.

 - Expansion: Adding Japanese originals will allow GPT to re-translate interviews using the BAND-MAID glossary, ensuring glossary terms (e.g., Okyuji, OMEISYUSAMA) are consistently applied.
+NOTE: The number of uploads allowed is 20.
+Creating a Japanese instance probably makes more sense.